jonathansmart/AquaticLifeHistory/cran-comments.md

 * The Estimate_Len_Maturity() function has been wrapped with \donttest{} as this function cannot be run in < 5 sec with the example data.

+* Checked potentially misspelt words and links in the DESCRIPTION file.
+All are correct.

+* (possibly) invalid URLs detected by rhub::check_for_cran are valid and can be accessed.

 ## R CMD check results